Also known as ascorbic acid, vitamin C was

 vitamin C was given intravenously at doses ranging from 15 to 65 grams to

-produce plasma concentrations that cannot be achieved by taking vitamin C
+produce plasma concentrations that cannot be achieved by taking it

 by mouth.